filestealer/validate.js/README.md

 validate.js
 ===

-For documentation please see [validatejs.org/](http://validatejs.org/).
+For documentation please see `index.html` in the root directory.

-This forked version is very similar to the [Validate.js as on 25th June](https://github.com/ansman/validate.js/tree/07f64ec81e8dd71d1553c20d750fbb3b7ed40018).
+This is a forked version of [Validate.js as on 25th June](https://github.com/ansman/validate.js/tree/07f64ec81e8dd71d1553c20d750fbb3b7ed40018).
 The changes I've made are listed below.
-- Presence validator removed.
+- Presence validator removed. allowedEmpty in place of it.
-- Empty values ([], blah, blah) always pass validation and are allowed by default.
+- `undefined` values are not even validated.
+The user hasn't even set them and therefore makes no sense to validate them.
-- null can be used to unset and that's the reason behind allowedEmpty validator.
+- Empty values `([], {}, '', "  ", null)` pass all validators (most of them) and are allowed by default.
+Check for `isEmpty()` in the source code of the validators to know if they are allowed or not.
-- If you want to disallow emptyvalues use allowedEmpty to whitelist emtpy values.
+- These empty values can be used to unset or clear things from the database (Eg:- unsetting the column of a field by sending a null) and that's the reason behind allowedEmpty validator.
+You can control what kind of empty values a particular field allows.
+Say you don't want to allow empty values (i.e you don't want the user to unset or erase the value in the database) all you need to do is `allowedEmpty: []`.
-- undefined values (values that are not even set) always pass all kinds of validations because the client hasn't even set it.
+- If you want to disallow emptyvalues use allowedEmpty to whitelist empty values that you allow.
 - Nested be careful. "foo.bar" say foo doesn't have the property bar, so it'll be undefined.
 The same rules apply, hence be careful.

 Building validate.js